 - how to protect your business from the start

-- the verbiage you need to add to your texts, emails, and chats so that you aren’t entering into an unprotected contract
+- the verbiage you need to add to your texts, emails, and chats so that you aren’t entering into an unintentional contract

 - how contracts protect you and your business